ConsumerDataStandardsAustralia/standards-staging/slate/source/includes/standards/_payloads.md

     * U+005F LOW LINE, '**_**'
     * U+0024 DOLLAR SIGN, '**$**'

-Any other character MUST NOT be used in field names.
+Any other character **MUST NOT** be used in field names.

 #### Field Naming Style

-Field names MUST be meaningful names with defined semantics.
+Field names **SHOULD** be meaningful names with defined semantics.

-Fields representing the same data in different payloads or different parts of a payload MUST have the same name.
+Fields representing the same data in different payloads or different parts of a payload **SHOULD** have the same name.

-Array types SHOULD have plural field names.
-All other field names SHOULD be singular.
+Array types **SHOULD** have plural field names.
+All other field names **SHOULD** be singular.

-Field names MUST be defined using camel case with the following clarifications:
+Field names **SHOULD** be defined using camel case with the following clarifications:

-* If a field name is a single acronym it SHOULD be lowercase
+* If a field name is a single acronym it **SHOULD** be lowercase
-* If a field name contains an acronym along with other words it MAY be uppercase
+* If a field name contains an acronym along with other words it **MAY** be uppercase
-* The first character in a field name SHOULD be lower case unless it is part of an acronym
+* The first character in a field name **SHOULD** be lower case unless it is part of an acronym

-Fields MUST NOT be named using reserved javascript tokens.
+Fields **MUST NOT** be named using reserved javascript tokens.

 #### Maps
-For JSON maps (i.e. key/value pairs) any Unicode character MAY be used as a field name and stylistic requirements do not apply.
+For JSON maps (i.e. key/value pairs) any Unicode character **MAY** be used as a field name and stylistic requirements do not apply.

 ### Field Property Conventions

 #### Field Data Types

-Each field defined for the payloads of an end point MUST have an assigned data type.
+Each field defined for the payloads of an end point **SHOULD** have an assigned data type.

 The list of valid data types are set out in the [common field types](#common-field-types) section.
-If a custom data type is required for a field then the field SHOULD be classified as a string with a clear description of how the property value is to be interpreted or defined.
+If a custom data type is required for a field then the field **SHOULD** be classified as a string with a clear description of how the property value is to be interpreted or defined.

 #### Mandatory/Optional Fields

-Each field defined for the payloads of an end point MUST have an assigned status of mandatory, optional or conditional.
+Each field defined for the payloads of an end point **SHOULD** have an assigned status of mandatory, optional or conditional.

-Mandatory fields MUST be present and have a non-null value in a request or response payload for the payload to be considered valid.
+Mandatory fields **SHOULD** be present and have a non-null value in a request or response payload for the payload to be considered valid.

-Optional fields MAY be present but this is not guaranteed.
+Optional fields **MAY** be present but this is not guaranteed.
 It is also valid for these fields to be present but have a null value.
-Note that optional fields indicate that data may sometimes not be held by a Data Holder and this is an expected scenario.
+Note that optional fields indicate that data **MAY** sometimes not be held by a Data Holder and this is an expected scenario.

-Conditional fields MUST have an associated conditional statement.
+Conditional fields **SHOULD** have an associated conditional statement.
 If the conditional statement is true in a specific request or response the field is considered mandatory.
 If the conditional statement is false then the field is considered optional.

 <aside class="notice">
 Note that optional fields are not considered optionally implementable by a Data Holder.

 For instance, if a Data Holder holds data in digital form for a Customer that is represented in a payload then it is expected that this data will be shared when authorised by the Customer.
-For payloads unrelated to Customers, such as product reference data, there is more discretion for the Data Holder but other drivers, such as complementary regulation or the requirement to align to other channels, should be taken into consideration.
+For payloads unrelated to Customers, such as product reference data, there is more discretion for the Data Holder but other drivers, such as complementary regulation or the requirement to align to other channels, **SHOULD** be taken into consideration.
 </aside>

 #### Empty/Null Fields